 Boundaries are a way of letting people know how we want to be treated.
 Respecting someone’s boundaries is a form of respecting them.

-This book first looks at what boundaries are, then it moves onto different sorts of boundary conflicts.
-There’s a chapter for friends, one for family and one for work for example.
+This book first looks at what boundaries are, then moves on to different sorts of boundary conflicts.
+There’s a chapter for friends, one for family, and one for work for example.

 Part three is about how to develop healthy boundaries.